Minier | 204 East Central Street/ P.O. Box 801 | Minier, IL 61759 | Tel: 1-309-392-2535

 Memorials may be made to Mackinaw Rescue Squad.

-in memory of James R. Madson, please visit our floral store.
+To send flowers to the family or plant a tree in memory of James R. Madson, please visit our floral store.